catalyzeio/catalyze-paas-cli/README.md

 ## Installing

 Either of these methods requires python 2.7, [pip](https://pip.pypa.io/en/latest/installing.html), and setuptools (`pip install setuptools`).
+Also note: for now, `console` is not supported on Windows.

 To verify installation: `catalyze --version`